Omar-Zarraa/Denmark-DE-Jobs-Data-Analysis/README.md

 - Less required and popular skills such as jenkins and oracle tend to pay more than the more popular skills such as sql and python.
 - The pay gap between them indicates a gap in the market for people proficient in these more paid skills.

+# What I learned

+- I learned a lot about data analysis, from data cleaning to data plotting and everything in between.
+- **Data Analysis skills:** finding the data to support what you intend to show, extracting insights from that data, and finding more data to further support those insights.
+- **Python data analysis tools:** Pandas, Matplotlib, Seaborn.
+All very important and useful tools for data analysis.

+# Conclusion

+This project and by extension the [course](https://www.youtube.com/watch?v=wUSDVGivd-8&t=35072s) has taught me a lot about data analysis in general and using Python for it as well.
+It was a very fun and informative course and I enjoyed myself a lot when it came to actually putting those learned skills to the test.
+I'm looking forward to using these skills more as I continue to learn and dive deeper into Machine Learning and Data Analytics.